csev/cc4e/book/chap04.md

 the original argument in the calling function.
 Within a function, each argument is in effect a local variable initialized to the value with which the function was called.

 When an array name appears as an argument to a function, the location of the beginning of the array is passed; elements are not copied.
 The function can alter elements of the array by subscripting from this location.
 The effect is that arrays are passed by reference.
 In [Chapter 5](chap05.md) we will discuss the use of pointers to permit functions to affect non-arrays in calling functions.

+[comment]: <> (note n_071_01.md)

 By the way, there is no entirely satisfactory way to write a portable function that accepts a variable number of arguments, because there is no portable way for the called function to determine how many arguments were actually passed to it in a given call.
 Thus, you can't write a truly portable